dannberg/dannb-org/content/blog/2020/daily-driver-task-management-system.md

 <!-- Footnotes themselves at the bottom. -->
 ### Notes
-[^1]:

-     Ad hoc work, or Unplanned Work as it is called in _[The Phoenix Project](https://amzn.to/2Lt3Vnm)_, consists of tasks outside of regular projects and operations.
+[^1]: Ad hoc work, or Unplanned Work as it is called in _[The Phoenix Project](https://amzn.to/2Lt3Vnm)_, consists of tasks outside of regular projects and operations.
 This can be an emergency that requires immediate attention, taking you away from your planned work, or a slack message or email that requires immediate action (much more likely in my case).

+[^2]: It blows my mind that robust, feature-filled To Do apps don't have some sort of *Review Everything* mode.
+I want to be able to press a button and be shown each of my To Do items, one by one, with the ability to edit/move/trash as applicable.

+[^3]: If there's only one thing you impliment from this blog post, I hope it's this.